kstenerud/streamux/README.md

 The initiator message is implicitly assigned the message ID `0`.
 This message ID will be considered "in flight" until a response is received: either an [empty reply](#empty-reply) for success, or a [cancel message](#cancel) for failure.

-Once a peer has sent its own initiator message response, it may begin sending other messages without waiting for the other side to send an initiator message response.
-If there was an error, the session is dead anyway, as will be signified once the failure response is received.
+Once a peer has replied to an initiator message, it may begin sending other messages without waiting for the other side to send an initiator message response.
+If there was an error, the session is dead anyway, and none of the sent messages will be processed before the failure response is received.

 #### Successful Flow